bluekvirus/Stage.js/HOWTO.md

 <i class="project-title"></i>
 <hr/>
-Building multi-context rich-client web applications in the modern way.
+Building multi-context rich-client web application front-end in the modern way.
 [@Tim (Zhiyuan) Liu](mailto:bluekvirus@gmail.com)

 Current version
 ---------------
-**@1.2.0**
+**@1.2.1**
 ([Why is it version-ed like this?](http://semver.org/))

 Introduction
 ------------
 This lightweight framework is made on top of **Backbone.Marionette** and **Bootstrap**.
-The goal is to maximize developer efficiency by introducing an intuitive workflow on top of a solid application structure.
+The goal is to maximize developer efficiency by introducing an intuitive workflow on top of a solid front-end architecture.
 You will be focusing on user interaction building without distraction.
 We even give you a web server for starting the development right away!
-Theming and making deployment are also a breeze through our tools.
+Theming and packaging deployments are also a breeze through our tools.

 To flatten and lower the initial learning curve of adaptation, there is only a handful of APIs to remember: